OmriGill619/Course-Projects/README.md

 # Course-Projects

-Projects
-This is the project for all my Practicum projects
+This is the project page for all my TripleTen (f.k.a Practicum) projects